vandalise/hCaptcha-Bypass/README.md

 ```

 # Before Running
 Make sure you have Python3 installed, httpx and requests.
-Please, also note you need to add a accessabillity cookie; scroll through the code or use CTRL+F in order to find the line where it defines said cookie.
+Please, also note you need to add a accessibility cookie; scroll through the code or use CTRL+F in order to find the line where it defines said cookie.
 You'll have to change the cookie every ~24h, as it expires every day.